hyyrin/hyyrin/README.md

 ## 🧑‍💻 About Me

 - 🎓 I am a junior student majoring in Computer Science and Information Engineering at National Taiwan University.
+- 🔥 Passionate about both hardware and software, especially in system design.

 ## 📊 GitHub Stats